emilaxelsson/trackit/README.md

 ## Tips and tricks

+### Merging `stdout` and `stderr`

+`trackit` only listens to `stdout` from the given command.
+This means that anything written to `stderr` will be ignored.
+In order to make sure that `stderr` is also captured, the two streams can be interleaved.
+This can be done by appending `2>&1` to the command (tested on Linux).

+For example, the following will show an error message when run outside a Git repository:

+    > trackit -c "git status 2>&1"

 ### `git status`

 `git status` is slightly tricky to track using `trackit`.
 The reason is that the command creates a temporary lock file in the `.git` directory, resulting in a feedback loop between `trackit` and `git status` (if `trackit` listens for changes in the `.git` directory).